PaoloScarponi/hackapizza/README.md

 ### Offline Phase

-* Check unsure restaurants planets (L'Equilibrio Quantico - Tatooine, Le Stelle Danzanti - Undisclosed).
+* Understand the effect of not using ingredients categories and techniques subcategories on the performance.
 * Understand the effect of not updating the chef licenses based on dishes techniques.
-* Understand the effect of not using ingredients categories and techniques subcategories on the performance.
 * Understand the effect of not handling substances law limits.